 We shall never know exactly how man began first to contemplate the life after death, but we have sufficient data to enable us to conjecture with plausible accuracy.
-Tyler ' gives of the origin and growth of the primitive notions of life and death a rapid and concise sketch which will repay repeating here:
+Tyler ' gives of the origin and 'Anthropology, pp. 343-345. growth of the primitive notions of life and death a rapid and concise sketch which will repay repeating here: